Everything You’ll Need

 Measure and Mark Carefully

-Use a tape measure to determine the exact space remaining, subtracting 1/2″ to allow for an expansion gap.
-Mark your plank accordingly with a pencil or chalk.
+Use a tape measure to find the space left, taking away 1/2″ for an expansion gap.
+Mark it with a pencil or chalk.

 Use the Right Saw for the Job

-Jigsaw: Ideal for curved cuts around vents, door frames, or irregular shapes.
+• Jigsaw: Best for curved cuts around vents or door frames.

-Always cut on a stable surface and wear safety glasses to protect your eyes from dust and debris.
+Cut on a stable surface and wear safety glasses to protect your eyes.

 Maintain Expansion Gaps

-Leave a consistent 1/2″ gap between the flooring and all vertical surfaces — including walls, pipes, and cabinetry.
-This allows the hardwood to naturally expand and contract without buckling.
+Keep a 1/2″ gap between the floor and all vertical surfaces.
+This lets the hardwood expand and contract naturally.

 Step 8: Reinstall Baseboards and Transition Strips